The QS World University Rankings 2023 have been released, featuring over 1,400 of the Best Engineering Universities in the World.

 #3.
 Stanford University

-Stanford University, Stanford United States
+Stanford University, Stanford, United States

 Located 35 miles south of San Francisco and 20 miles north of San Jose, Stanford University is in the heart of Northern California’s dynamic Silicon Valley, home to Yahoo, Google, Hewlett-Packard, and many other cutting-edge tech companies that were founded by and continue to be led by Stanford alumni and faculty.
-Nicknamed the “billionaire factory”, it is said that if Stanford graduates formed their own country it would boast one of the world’s largest ten economies.
+Nicknamed the “billionaire factory”, it is said that if Stanford graduates formed their own country, it would boast one of the world’s top ten economies.

 Covering 8,180 acres, Stanford has one of the largest university campuses in the US, with 18 interdisciplinary research institutes and seven schools: the Graduate School of Business; School of Earth, Energy & Environmental Sciences; Graduate School of Education; School of Engineering; School of Humanities and Sciences; Law School; and School of Medicine.

-Stanford University was founded in 1885 by California senator Leland Stanford and his wife, Jane, to “promote the public welfare by exercising an influence on behalf of humanity and civilization”.
+Stanford University was founded in 1885 by California senator Leland Stanford and his wife, Jane, to “promote the public welfare by exercising an influence on behalf of humanity and civilisation”.
 The couple’s only child had died of typhoid, and their decision to build a university on their farm was intended as a memorial.
-From the start the university was non-sectarian, co-educational, and affordable, teaching both the traditional liberal arts and the technology and engineering that was shaping the new America at the time.
+From the start, the university was non-sectarian, co-educational, and affordable, teaching both the traditional liberal arts and the technology and engineering that was shaping the new America at the time.

 Sport is popular, with students, faculty, and staff enjoying state-of-the-art recreational facilities and wellness programs.
-Stanford students compete in 36 varsities and 32 club sports, including baseball, football, basketball, and squash.
+Stanford students compete in 36 varsity and 32 club sports, including baseball, football, basketball, and squash.
 Sports teams are referred to as the “Stanford Cardinal”.

-Stanford also has a rich tradition of fostering creativity and the arts: there is a vibrant campus arts district and two world-class museums that host regular exhibitions.
+Stanford also has a rich tradition of fostering creativity and the arts: a vibrant campus arts district and two world-class museums host regular exhibitions.
 Eight dining halls, a teaching kitchen, and organic gardens provide the campus community with healthy, sustainable meals.
 The close-knit communal nature of life on campus has even given rise to “Stanford speak”, a special language only spoken on campus.

 #4.
 University of Oxford

-Wellington Square, Oxford, GB, Oxford United Kingdom
+Wellington Square, Oxford, GB, Oxford, United Kingdom

 The University of Oxford is the oldest university in the English-speaking world and is actually so ancient that its founding date is unknown – though it is thought that teaching took place there as early as the 11th century.

-It’s located in and around the medieval city center of Oxford, dubbed “the dreaming city of spires” by the 19th-century poet Matthew Arnold, and comprises 44 colleges and halls as well as the largest library system in the UK.
+It’s located in and around the medieval city centre of Oxford, dubbed “the dreaming city of spires” by the 19th-century poet Matthew Arnold, and comprises 44 colleges and halls as well as the largest library system in the UK.

 Oxford is a youthful and cosmopolitan city with plenty to see and do.
 There are dozens of historic and iconic buildings, including the Bodleian Libraries, the Ashmolean Museum, the Sheldonian Theatre, the cathedral, and the colleges themselves.